 This is one company that is disrupting multiple industries with their unique service.

 Allegory Law provides a cloud-based litigation management tool that is used by lawyers, paralegals, huge firms, and Fortune 500 companies.
 An impressive client-list for the relatively young startup(founded in 2011).

-AL allows law professionals to store all of their legal documents in one place, create court-ready exhibitions on the fly, and offers an optional smart service.
+AL allows legal professionals to store all of their legal documents in one place, create court-ready exhibitions on the fly, and offers an optional smart service.
 The smart service is the most compelling advantage AL offers. -an AI unit that streamlines many of the more mundane litigation processes.
-It’s great news for lawyers, not so much for their assistants however.
+It’s great news for lawyers, not so much for their assistants, however.

 Alt Legal founded in 2013 offers a cloud-based, automated IP docketing solution that caters to lawyers and businesses alike.
 The software keeps track of all your IP filings and statutory deadlines so you can “set it and forget it.”
 The AL platform provides instant TEAS filings and a host of tools for easy collaboration.
 It allows you to focus on improving and creating new IP instead of spending precious time manually managing your assets.

 Apperio is a matter management company.
 They provide a smart-analytics dashboard tailored to general counsel and law firms that take the “guesswork” and frustration out of processing legal fees.
 The company was founded in 2013 and helped process more than $20 million in fees within its first year.